 To Make the Pizza Dough

-- In a medium sized mixing bowl, or bowl of a stand mixer, combine the warm water, sugar, and yeast and mix well.
+- In the bowl of a stand mixer, combine the warm water, sugar, and yeast and mix well.
 Let it sit for about 5 minutes, or until it becomes frothy and bubbly.

-- Once your yeast has proofed, add the olive oil, salt and about 1 ½ cups of flour.
-Using a paddle or dough hook, mix until all the ingredients are completely combined.
+- Once your yeast has proofed, add the olive oil, salt and about 1½ cups of flour.
+Using the dough hook, mix until all of the ingredients are completely combined.

-- Add in the rest of the flour, about a ¼ cup at a time until the dough pulls away from the edges of the bowl.
+- Add in the rest of the flour, about a 1/4 cup at a time until the dough pulls away from the edges of the bowl.
+You may need up to 1/2 cup of additional flour.

 - Mix on low speed for another 1-2 minutes, then cover and let the dough rest in a warm place for 15 minutes, or until about doubled in size (or wrap and store in the fridge overnight).